 Diagnosis of PCa is confirmed based on the histopathological verification of tumour presence in prostate biopsies, after a positive result of digital rectal examination (DRE), or after elevated PSA levels and more recently, after a positive or suspicious result of multiparametric magnetic resonance (mpMRI)2.

 Figure 1.
-The diagnosis of prostate cancer is based on the invasive biopsies
+The diagnosis of prostate cancer is based on the invasive biopsies.

-In additional, introduction of PSA testing and multi-core biopsy resulted in increased detection of slow growing PCa unlikely to progress in the absence of treatment (low risk disease).
+At the same time, introduction of PSA testing and multi-core biopsy resulted in increased detection of slow growing PCa unlikely to progress in the absence of treatment (low risk disease).
 Uncertainty to properly assess PCa resulted in patients’ overtreatment.
 This imposes a significant social and economic burden on patients and health-care holders, as a result of the side effects and the high associated treatment costs.

 Figure 2.
 Slow growing PCa is unlikely to progress in the absence of treatment (low risk disease).
 Selection of patients for active surveillance helps to avoid over-treatment.

 Active surveillance is currently a valid alternative to immediate therapy and overtreatment of patients with low risk disease.
 Active surveillance implies intervention only in patients with local tumour progression.